Welcome to my latest Meet the Team blog. This one features another two of my brilliant team, Rainer and Josh.

 “The noise is just like an F1 car!
 The engineering of that V10 is unbelievable!”

-Josh Burnard is a technician, with responsibility for planning the tuning and upgrade projects which customers increasingly entrust Auto Torque with.
+Josh Burnard is a master technician, with responsibility for planning the tuning and upgrade projects which customers increasingly entrust Auto Torque with.
 Many of them require a lot of thought, communication, and preparation, and often include setting up a dedicated WhatsApp group with the customer, to ensure joint decisions can be made quickly, conveniently, and efficiently.

 Josh, who lives in Aylesbury, has a real passion for his work, having originally completed an apprenticeship with Land Rover dealer Stratstone before joining the Auto Torque team in 2017.